 The result of \cref{RWF_NH} is essential for demonstrating that the corresponding radial solutions, for $\alpha_{\scaleto{Q}{5pt}} = 0,\,1/2,\,1$, can be expressed as follows:

-Here, $\Phi_{\pm}(x)$ are functions independent of the quintessence parameter, although they may depend on other parameters of the BCK spacetime.
+and we must remark that the two terms originate from two eigenfunctions of the equation.
+The functions $\Phi_{\pm}(x)$ are independent of the quintessence parameter, although they may depend on other parameters of the BCK spacetime.
 In contrast, $\delta_{\pm}^{\scaleto{(\sqcup)}{6pt}}(x)$ are functions that encode the influence of the quintessence fluid through the parameter $N_{\scaleto{Q}{5pt}}$.
 Since these relative phases are induced by quintessence, we call them \enquote{dark phases}.
 The symbol \enquote{$\sqcup$} serves as a placeholder to indicate the specific value of $\alpha_{\scaleto{Q}{5pt}}$ associated with the solution, while the corresponding physical scenario is indicated by the subscript.